 4 exercises that will help you do a reverse crunch

 There are plenty of exercises that are similar to the reverse crunch.
 When working on core strength, I recommend performing these four moves until you feel confident enough to perform the reverse crunch without any modifications.

-Start by lying flat on your back with your legs in table-top position and your hands behind your head.
-Bend the left knee and straighten the right leg at a 45-degree angle, while also crunching your right elbow towards your left knee.
-Return to start, then bend the right knee in towards your chest while straightening the left leg at a 45-degree angle, crunching the left elbow to meet the right knee.
+Start by lying flat on your back with your legs in tabletop position and your hands behind your head.
+Bend the left knee and straighten the right leg at a 45-degree angle, while also crunching your right elbow toward your left knee.
+Return to start, then bend the right knee in toward your chest while straightening the left leg at a 45-degree angle, crunching the left elbow to meet the right knee.
 Alternate legs as you continue your bicycle motion ten times on each side.
 Make sure to go slow, squeezing your core with every movement.

 The wall sit is helpful to build balance and strength in the low back and core.
 Lean your back against a wall and sit down into a squat position as if sitting into a chair.
 Keep your low back pressed into the wall and your knees bent (somewhere between a 45- and 90-degree angle).
 Squeeze your core.
 Hold for 30 seconds, or as long as you can.